 * Enrolment is specified as acceptance of the Trainee Agreement and submission of an application to enrol.
 Applicants will be considered trainees upon payment of the enrolment fee and annual training fee.

 ^Outcomes for applications submitted in Round 2 to commence training in NZ will be processed in advance of Australian applications, to enable NZ applicants to complete their enrolment prior to the start of the medical training year.

 Before applying for selection into FACEM Training

-Prior to applying for selection into FACEM Training, you should have a sound understanding of:
+Before applying for selection into FACEM Training, you should have read and understood the following:

-To be eligible to apply for selection into FACEM Training, you must satisfy the following requirements at the time of application, and supply associated supporting documentation.
+To be eligible to apply for selection into FACEM Training, you must satisfy all the following requirements by the closing date for your application round (Round 1 – 21 June 2019; Round 2 – 11 October 2019), and supply associated supporting documentation.